Security-Onion-Solutions/securityonion-docs/architecture.rst

 .. note::

 	If you install a dedicated manager node, you must also deploy one or more search nodes.
 Otherwise, all logs will queue on the manager and have no place to be stored.
 If you are limited on the number of nodes you can deploy, you can install a **manager search** node so that your manager node can act as a search node and store those logs.
-However, please keep in mind that overall performance and scalability will be lower compared to our recommended architecture of dedicated manager node and separate search nodes.
+However, please keep in mind that overall performance and scalability of a **manager search** node will be lower compared to our recommended architecture of dedicated manager node and separate search nodes.

 .. image:: images/distributed.png
    :align: center